Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 What is Fluorescence Correlation Spectroscopy (FCS)?

-Fluorescence Correlation Spectroscopy is a powerful single-molecule technique that enables the quantitative analysis of molecular dynamics based on spontaneous fluctuations in fluorescence intensity.
-By monitoring these temporal fluctuations within a defined observation volume, FCS provides high-resolution insights into key biophysical parameters such as diffusion coefficients, molecular concentrations, molecular brightness, hydrodynamic radii, and kinetic rates of binding interactions.
+Fluorescence Correlation Spectroscopy is a powerful single-molecule technique that enables quantitative analysis of molecular dynamics based on fluctuations in fluorescence intensity.
+By monitoring these fluctuations within a defined observation volume, FCS provides high-resolution insights into key biophysical parameters, including diffusion coefficients, molecular concentrations, molecular brightness, hydrodynamic radii, and kinetic rates of binding interactions.

 Unlike ensemble-averaging techniques that report on the bulk behaviour of a population, FCS operates with single-molecule sensitivity, capturing real-time events as individual fluorescent molecules diffuse into and out of a sub-femtoliter detection volume.
 This makes FCS especially suited for detecting rare molecular interactions, low-abundance species, and fast dynamic equilibria in dilute samples – typically within the nanomolar to picomolar concentration range.